 Over the decades, summer ecology camp kids, guided groups, independent visitors and birders have enjoyed exploring on the Fairy Dell Boardwalk.
 It is a wonderful teaching spot, a beautiful area to observe wildlife, and encompasses a very different habitat from the main sanctuary property.

-We are so grateful to the Robert David Lion Gardiner Foundation, as this grant will not only allow us to rebuild this much missed boardwalk, but will also include educational signage about the local history of the area, and flora and fauna along the walk.
-This project is scheduled to be completed by the end of 2018, and we will keep you updated via Facebook and email.
+We are so grateful to the Robert David Lion Gardiner Foundation, as this grant has allowed us to rebuild this much missed boardwalk, which will now include educational signage about the local history of the area, and flora and fauna along the walk.
+This project is scheduled to be completed very soon, we will keep you updated via Facebook and email.

 The Robert David Lion Gardiner Foundation, established in 1987, primarily supports the study of New York State history.
 Robert David Lion Gardiner was, until his death in August 2004, the 16th Lord of the Manor of Gardiner’s Island, NY.
 The Gardiner family and their descendants have owned Gardiner’s Island since 1639, obtained as part of a royal grant from King Charles I of England.
 The Foundation is inspired by Robert David Lion Gardiner’s personal passion for New York history.
 For more information, please visit www.rdlgfoundation.org .

 Check out the gallery below to see Fairy Dell throughout the years!